 To unlock the potential of TDSB properties for the benefit of students, staff and communities

 Exceptional learning spaces serving vibrant communities

 Our Core Principles

-1. TDSB lands are to be preserved as public assets to the maximum extent possible
+1. TDSB lands will be preserved as public assets to the greatest extent possible

-3. Maximizing TDSB land value extends beyond financial and is to include community and social value
+3. Maximizing TDSB land value extends beyond the financial and is to include community and social value

 4. TDSB will be kept financially whole in the development of public service initiatives